rishabh477/gyming.github.io/README.md

 # gyming.github.io
-This is static webpage designing for consulatation about fitness.
+This project is web-based applicatin design for consulatation about fitness.

-Technologies
+Technologies :-
 -------------------
 HTML+CSS+BOOTSTRAP+JavaScript+JQuery